 Also, raw vegetables are too yin and sometimes contaminated with parasites.
 Better to cook all vegetables properly(see below).
 Raw food diets cause little development.
 For details, read Raw Food.

 The Tunafruit Diet – those on the cult or rape diet.
 It includes tunafish and fruit daily, from which this diet derives its name.
-Some attend rape parties where gasoline is poured over the people before they are raped.
-Stops development.
 For details, read the Cult Or Rape Diet.